Artists/Bands [K-L]

 (ca. 1972 – 1976)

-One of Armidale’s leading rock band of the early to mid- 1970s, Kelsey evolved out of Scamp (which had included Bob Jones, Rocky Lane and Lanky Moore).
-Brian Moore recalls that the band often rehearsed its repertoire, which comprised a mix of classic rock songs from the 1960s/70s and originals, at the Cathedral Hall.
-Among the bands and performers to be covered were Australians Healing Force, Renee Geyer, Little River Band and Ariel, along with overseas acts like 10cc, The Beach Boys, KGB, Fleetwood Mac (early period), Steely Dan, Supertramp, Hot Chocolate, El Chicano, Leo Sayer, and Ashton, Gardner and Dyke.
+One of Armidale’s leading rock band of the early to mid-1970s, Kelsey evolved out of Scamp (which had included Bob Jones, Rocky Lane and Lanky Moore).
+Brian Moore recalls that the band, which often rehearsed at the Cathedral Hall. had a repertoire comprising a mix of classic rock songs from the 1960s and 1970s.
+Among the bands and performers to be covered were Australians Healing Force, Renee Geyer, the Little River Band, and Ariel, along with overseas acts like 10cc, The Beach Boys, KGB, Fleetwood Mac (early period), Steely Dan, Supertramp, Hot Chocolate, El Chicano, Leo Sayer, and Ashton, Gardner and Dyke.
 Interestingly the band didn’t play any original compositions.

 Kelsey went on to play at most of the major Armidale venues as well as around other Northern Tablelands centres.
 One of its last regular gigs was the Saturday afternoon session at Tattersall’s Hotel (beginning July 1976).